Federal Register Notice

 Publication gives the history of the metric system in the United States in an abbreviated format.
 The publication also contains a Q&A section discussing the most common questions about the metric system, a recipe for Chocolate Chip Cookies metric style, as well as, examples of the metric measurement units, and common metric conversion factors.
 (Out of Print).

-This report, prepared for the Metric Program, at the National Institute of Standards and Technology, of the U.S. Department of Commerce,is the result of research into and analysis of the unique data on U.S. manufacturers maintained by the Thomas Publishing Company.
+This report, prepared for the Metric Program, is the result of research into and analysis of the unique data on U.S. manufacturers maintained by the Thomas Publishing Company.

 The purpose of this research and analysis is to provide the Metric Program with insights as to the current extent of compliance to metric standards among U.S. industrial product manufacturers.
 This report gives a "snapshot" of the degree of availability of metric standard products of interest to original equipment manufacturers serving both domestic and overseas markets.